Azure/azure-sdk-for-c/CONTRIBUTING.md

 ### Compiler Options

-By default, when building project with no options, next static libraries are generated:
+By default, when building the project with no options, the following static libraries are generated:

 - ``Libraries``:
   - az_core